• Skip to primary navigation

 Blenders are ideal for…

-If you’re looking to make smoothies, baby food, cocktails, nut butters, or ice cream then a blender is a good starting place.
+Use a blender if you’re looking to make smoothies, baby food, cocktails, nut butters, or ice cream then a blender is a good starting place.
 The result is a silky smooth, aerated texture that can be spooned or sipped with ease.

 Hand mixers are ideal for pureeing sauces and soups in large quantities.
 The mixer can be introduced to the cooking pot which saves spooning it between bowls.
 The only issue with a handheld blender is you can easily miss lumps in the sauce as the blender can by-pass them.